2004 United States presidential election: Bush military service controversy

-Between August and September 2004, there was an intense focus on events that occurred in the late-1960s and early-1970s.
-Bush was accused of failing to fulfill his required service in the Texas Air National Guard.
-However, the focus quickly shifted to the conduct of CBS News after they aired a segment on 60 Minutes Wednesday, introducing what became known as the Killian documents.
+During the campaign, Bush was accused of failing to fulfill his required service in the Texas Air National Guard.
+A scandal occurred at CBS News after they aired a segment on 60 Minutes Wednesday, introducing what became known as the Killian documents.
+These documents were allegedly written by Jerry B. Killian, Bush's squadron commander, and they contained various allegations about Bush's service.
 Serious doubts about the documents' authenticity quickly emerged, leading CBS to appoint a review panel that eventually resulted in the firing of the news producer and other significant staffing changes.
+The Killian documents were eventually concluded to be forgeries.